-How important is your website design to the success of your practice?
+How important is your medical website design to the success of your practice?

 For most practices, even a slight drop in new patients can kill profits and destroy cash flow.
-It’ a scenario you want to avoid at all costs—and when it does happen, an underperforming website is often to blame.
+It’s a scenario you want to avoid at all costs—and when it does happen, an underperforming medical website is often to blame.

 Your website is the first point of contact many patients will have with your practice, given that 84% of U.S. adults now use the Internet.
 If patients don’t like what they see on your medical practice website, they’ll look elsewhere—and you’ll lose their business.

 Many websites for doctors contain out-of-date information, are hard to navigate or simply look unprofessional.
 Given that 72% of Internet users search for health information online, your practice needs a site that will capture their attention—and prompt them to call to book an appointment.

 Whether you’re creating your medical practice website for the first time or you’re revamping an existing one, make sure to avoid these 10 healthcare website design mistakes.
 If you do, you’ll have an attractive, easy-to-use site that helps new patients find your practice and existing patients find what they need.
 Best of all, it will keep your calendar full.